Imagine your data wearing the wrong outfit. Yeah, that’s a weird image, right? But stick with me.

 It ain’t just about looking good.
 It’s about the message: what do you really want to say?
 Don’t just slap on any chart like it’s a mismatched sock.

-If you enjoyed reading this article on how to choose the right chart for your data, you should also check out this one about interactive data visualization.
+If you liked this article about choosing the right chart for your data, you should check out this article about line charts vs candlesticks.